ALG3N/ALG3N/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
 I'm a software developer with a passion for coding, learning new technologies, and building impactful projects.
-Here's a little bit about me:

 ## 🌟 About Me